The German text at left on the back of the postcard is translated below.

 Here our club members are presenting some of the world's most collectible and desired items of philatelic interest.
 Each month we will display items that are of a unique character, obscure or extremely hard to find, portray printing or other errors or are in general fun and interesting.
 When an item has high value the owner's name will not be listed.

-Thank you Emmanuel for providing us this interesting piece of philatelic history.
+Thank you Dennis for providing us this interesting piece of philatelic history.

 Thank you visitors and friends for looking at these interesting Gems!

 The German card at right addressed to Dresden and on the reverse a glowing description of the procession on the ship "Alberta".
 Note that the Kaiser of Germany was Victoria's grandson.